roselineonoh/roselineonoh/README.md

-# 👋 Hi, I'm Roseline – Remote Admin & Cloud Support Trainee
+# 👋 Hi, I'm Roseline – Cloud & DevOps Intern @ Velsync

 Welcome to my GitHub portfolio!
 I’m transitioning from 8+ years of administrative excellence into the world of cloud computing and IT support.